UPDATED! This list of resources was expanded and updated for 2018 to include nine new ad networks. Enjoy!

 What Factors Should You Take Into Consideration When Choosing Other Ad Networks?

 There are many excellent ad networks out there to choose from, but which one is best for your business model?

 Unfortunately, there’s no clear answer to that question, as there are so many different factors that come into play.
 Here are a few variables you’ll want to take into consideration as you make your decision:

-- The devices your customers are likely to use.
-In 2017, the question is no longer “is mobile marketing important?” but rather “mobile marketing is important; now how do I take advantage of it?”
+In 2018, the question is no longer “is mobile marketing important?” but rather “mobile marketing is important; now how do I take advantage of it?”
 People still use different devices for different reasons.

 There are many different factors that you need to take into consideration when determining where to run your ads.
 Since testing a new network requires an investment of both time and money, it’s important that you figure out which ad networks are best suited for your business first.

 That said, remember that you aren’t required to stick with the first ad network you test.
 If you’ve given a network a good try but aren’t seeing the results you need, don’t be afraid to pick another option from this list and try your luck elsewhere.

 Further reading: Everything You Need to Know About B2B Performance Metrics